Overall Record: 711-366 (34th year)

 The 2006-07 Belmont Bruins finished with a 23-10 mark.
 The Bruins were ranked 25th in the final Mid Major poll on CollegeInsider.com.
 During the season, Byrd was also honored by CollegeInsider.com with a 'Coach of the Week' award.

-Scott Saunders and Mick Hedgepeth have certainly added to the Bruin tradition, as Saunders was named Capital One/CoSIDA Academic All-American in 2011 and 2012, and Hedgepeth was named 2010-11 NACDA Scholar-Athlete of the Year.
-Belmont Basketball leads the nation in Academic All-America honorees since 2001 with 10.
+Scott Saunders, Mick Hedgepeth, and J.J.
+Mann have certainly added to the Bruin tradition, as Belmont Basketball leads the nation in Academic All-America honorees since 2001 with 11.

 Byrd led the Bruins to its first dream campaign in 2005-06 - surely one of the most memorable seasons in school history.
 With a 15-5 mark during Atlantic Sun Conference play, Belmont earned its first regular season championship in team history.
 But the landmark achievements were merely beginning for Byrd and his team.
 Victories over Campbell, Stetson, and rival Lipscomb in Johnson City earned Belmont its first Atlantic Sun Conference Tournament title and a berth in the NCAA Tournament.
 The Bruins received a 15 seed in the Oakland regional, where they played Pac-10 Champion and eventual National Runner-up UCLA.